Lean Eaters: Welcome back!

 Total Inches Lost: 55 inches (from 250 inches to 195 inches)

-While another shot at the prize money is nothing to sniff at, there are as many valid reasons to repeat Lean Eating as there are clients.
+While another shot at the prize money is nothing to sniff at, there are as many valid reasons to continue with coaching as there are clients.

 Feeling doubtful?
 Just listen to what our clients themselves have to say.